-As we have seen, the words in 6:141 confirm that the act of Zakat is obligatory, but when we come to the Sadaqaat (general charity) we find it is only advocated by God that we should be charitable as much as we can but it is not compulsory.
+As we have seen, the use of the word "Haqq" in 6:141 and 17:26 confirms that the act of Zakat is obligatory, but when we come to the Sadaqaat (general charity) we find it is only advocated by God that we should be charitable as much as we can but it is not compulsory.

 We note from the above that the recipients of Zakat are not identical to the recipients of Sadaqaat.

 10- Why are the recipients of Zakat and Sadaqat not exactly the same?